 Using drama workshops and devised pieces, the company develops productions exploring contemporary social issues that aim to challenge, provoke and engage audiences.
 We have addressed a number of important issues including dementia, domestic violence, binge drinking, Internet safety, human trafficking, racism, and legal highs.

-Over the years SITW has worked with an extensive and diverse range of partners including PCSP, Youth Justice, Down Special Olympics, Positive Futures: Achieving Dreams, Transforming Lives, Mindwise Downpatrick, The Northern Ireland Fire and Rescue Service, MindWise NI, Simon Community NI, Women’s Aid NI, Belfast City Council, Dunngannon & South Tyrone District Council, Mid & East Antrim Council, Omagh District Council and South Belfast Area Project; as well as primary and post primary schools, youth clubs, community groups and traveller’s support groups; and has delivered drama programmes to adults with severe learning and physical disabilities.
+Over the years SITW has worked with an extensive and diverse range of partners including DOJ, PCSP, Youth Justice, Down Special Olympics, Belfast Trust, Positive Futures: Achieving Dreams, Transforming Lives, Mindwise Downpatrick, The Northern Ireland Fire and Rescue Service, MindWise NI, Simon Community NI, Women’s Aid NI, Belfast City Council, Dungannon & South Tyrone District Council, Mid & East Antrim Council, Omagh District Council and South Belfast Area Project; as well as primary and post primary schools, youth clubs, community groups and traveller’s support groups; and has delivered drama programmes to adults with severe learning and physical disabilities.

 The company is managed by Patricia Downey and employs approximately 20 freelance artists.

 Patricia Downey is the Artistic Director /Writer and Co-founder of Spanner in the Works Theatre Company.
 She has over 20 years experience as a writer, director and freelance drama workshop facilitator.

 In 2016 she was awarded a residency at internationally renowned Hedgebrook in Seattle, USA, which supports visionary women writers.

 In 2015 was awarded the Highly Commended Community Impact Award from the Department of Culture, Arts and Leisure (DCAL).

 In 2012 she was nominated for the Belfast Telegraph Women in the Arts Award